 Biological Engineers participating in the Institute of Biological Engineering (IBE) want to help you learn more about this exciting field.
 Click here to ask a professional Biological Engineer more.

 Biological engineering is the biology-based engineering discipline that integrates life sciences with engineering in the advancement and application of fundamental concepts of biological systems from molecular to ecosystem levels.

 Physical, chemical, and biological reactions that add value to biological systems; pharmaceuticals for humans and animals; bio-based industrial products; biodegradable products.
 Processing of food materials; developing and manufacturing new foods; food safety and quality control; control and movement of food materials.
 Production of fermented food and biochemical products.
 Optimizing growth and productivity of organisms.
 Culture and processing of aquatic plants and animals.
 Scale-up of biotechnology processes for new bio-based products.

-Designing, developing, and testing of medical equipment; medical safety; biomaterials; tissue mechanics; clinical engineering; genetic modification for bio-based pharmaceuticals/neutraceuticals.
+Designing, developing, and testing of medical equipment; medical safety; biomaterials; tissue mechanics; clinical engineering; genetic modification for bio-based pharmaceuticals/nutraceutical.
 Interfacing between machines and humans; human comfort and well-being.
-Equipment to aid disabled; biomechanics; prosthetic devices; biosensors.
+Equipment to aid the disabled; biomechanics; prosthetic devices; biosensors.